Certification can be obtained in one year through an alternative certification program (non-university based program).

 While corps members cannot get a master's degree as part of certification, many corps members begin a graduate program in their second year of teaching.
 Popular programs include the local University of Texas-Rio Grande Valley or the Johns Hopkins University online program for Teach For America.
 If eligible, corps members may use the AmeriCorps education award to pay for graduate programs and many corps members complete a master’s degree by the end of the third year teaching.

 The summer before you begin teaching, Teach For America hosts several different segments of training.
 Here are some details about this year’s training.

 - Independent Preparation: In the spring, we will share preparation for you to complete independently via a virtual platform to prepare for your summer training.

 - Pre-Service: Training begins virtually in late May focusing on orienting you to Teach For America's mission and work in the Rio Grande Valley and laying the groundwork of the foundation skills and dispositions you will need as a beginning teacher.
 The training continues in-person in the region in June with several weeks of teaching in partnership with a local school district in the Rio Grande Valley.

 - District In-Service: All school districts hold new teacher training and district in-service days anywhere from two to four weeks prior to the start of the school year.
 We coordinate with districts to ensure that these days do not overlap with Teach For America requirements.

 During the school year, your support will consist of whole group training, differentiated training, and one-on-one coaching.

-- Leadership Summit: We hold four Saturday summits throughout the year to provide training on developing your disposition as a teacher, content pedagogy, professional learning communities, and affinity/DEI spaces.
+- Leadership Summit: We hold two Saturday summits throughout the year to provide training on developing your disposition as a teacher, content pedagogy, professional learning communities, and DEI spaces.